 As employees, we need to make learning one of our main prerogatives.
 And while on-the-job learning usually has the most significant effect and retention rate, it might not be enough to prepare us for the future.
 We need to make a conscious effort to gain new skills and educate ourselves throughout our professional lives.
 For better or for worse, we live in a time when we will no longer be able to say, “I have become a true expert in my field.
 There is nothing more to learn, and now only others can learn from me”.
 Such an attitude will soon make us irrelevant and make us lose our competitive advantage in the labor market.

 However, it seems that collectively, we have not fully grasped the transformed field in which we play.
 A 2018 study by Delloitte of 25 000 workers demonstrates that employees generally underestimate the effect that automation and digitalization will have on their jobs and the relevance of their skills.
+About 29% of them feel that technology will make their skills outdated and only 11% say that they don’t feel prepared for the future of work.

 Moreover, focused on tackling the requirements of here and now, we often do not pay enough attention to the future.
 Approximately every two years, I start feeling that what I currently know is insufficient and am overcome by a desire to learn something new.
 But lost in the daily tasks and current priorities, I don’t always follow through with that urge.
 And a few months afterward, I start regretting it because I am already struggling to meet the new requirements that come my way.
 But that does not necessarily make it easier to chisel out time for learning the next time it happens.